UPPMAX/uppmax4DL/docs/slurm-intro.md

         -  databases
     - Introduction quide for installing own software or packages
     - Very short introduction to developing old programs

-- 800+ programs and packages are installed.
-- To avoid chaos and collisions, they are managed by a **module system**.
-- This system keeps installed software hidden by default, and users have to explicitly tell their terminal which version of which software they need.
-- The modules are most often available across cluster (except for Miarka)

-!!! warning
-    - Bioinformatics tools require loading the “bioinfo-tools” module first.

 !!! abstract "Keypoints"
     - Centrally installed software are reached through the module system and available throughout all nodes.